conda/constructor/README.md

 Installation:
 -------------

-It is important that the `constructor` package is installed into the `root` conda environment (not to be confused with root user).
-The following command ensures that this happens:
+As of version 1.3.0, `constructor` may be installed into any conda environment using:

-    $ conda install -n root constructor
+    $ conda install constructor

 Once installed, the constructor command will be available: